backdrop-contrib/slick/README.txt

 slide layout per field to get more control over caption placements.
 However a combination of skins and options may lead to unpredictable layouts, get yourself dirty.

-Some default complex layout skins applied to desktop only, adjust for the mobile accordingly.
-The provided skins are very basic to support the necessary layouts.
-It is not the module job to match your awesome design requirements.

 Optional skins:
 --------------